How to Reduce VOCs from Existing Paint in Your Home

 When trying to upgrade an existing home to low or zero VOC paint, you have three choices:

-Paint Over It: If your previous paint job is more than 5 years old, you may choose to just paint over it with low or zero VOC paint such as Mythic Paint.
+Paint Over It: If your previous paint job is more than 5 years old, you may choose to just paint over it with low or zero VOC paint.
 How long paint releases VOCs depends on the type of paint, the surface being painted, and the climate.
 It’s generally thought to be strongest during the initial drying and curing, then to continue for several years and possibly even (in small amounts) for the life of the paint.
 However, if the previous coating is pretty old, the amount of off gassing is likely to be pretty low, and at least you’ll be making a nontoxic investment for the future.

 Remove Old Paint: The only way to stop off gassing completely and forever is to eliminate the source.
 If you’re ambitious, you can sand or strip away the old paint coatings to give you a fresh surface for your low VOC paint.
 Keep in mind, however, that the old paint may contain lead; or be covering manufactured materials, such as particleboard, which often contain hazardous chemicals like formaldehyde, that produce VOCs as well.
 So sanding old paint down to the bare material may not really help reduce VOCs, and could even make matters worse.

 Some people prefer to completely remove old coatings of lead-based paint, so that you never have to worry about the paint chipping and uncovering the old layer in the future.
 However, lead-based paint removal shouldn’t be done casually by homeowners, due to the risk of lead exposure from the dust and fumes.
 Consider hiring a contractor who specializes in lead-based paint removal, and be sure to check out our article on the Dangers of Lead Paint in Your Home.